Man on Natural Progesterone Cream 8-10 mg a day

 by: Wray

 Hi Dan I'm going to answer all your questions in one.
 I'm sorry I can't get to them as soon as I'd like to, but time doesn't allow it!
 A rise in PSA can be caused by a number of things.
 Richard Ablin, the man who discovered PSA says..."As I?ve been trying to make clear for many years now, P.S.A. testing can?t detect prostate cancer and, more important, it can?t distinguish between the two types of prostate cancer ? the one that will kill you and the one that won?t.....Infections, over-the-counter drugs like ibuprofen, and benign swelling of the prostate can all elevate a man?s P.S.A. levels, but none of these factors signals cancer."
 I can't remember if you told me you had a biopsy done previously, which did detect cancer?
 Did you read those papers I gave you?
 I'll give them again in case not, see here, here and here.
 So cancer or not, have you had a recent infection?
 I'm sure stress could raise levels, but I'd have to look into it to be sure.
 The main thing is you feel great.
 I do believe you are still oestrogen dominant, it doesn't pass quickly.
 And yes you are right, oestrogen used to be given to men with prostate cancer, why I have no idea.
 It can cause it, which doesn't surprise me at all, see here, here, here, here, here, here, here and here.
 There is some reason to believe insulin resistance could have something to do with prostate cancer, it doesn't surprise me, see here.
 But I don't agree about the low fat diet, there's no question it's a high sugar or sweet starchy foods which cause IR, plus a lack of vitamin D. Have you had that test done?!
 Please do so.
-This paper is good, although I don't agree with the amount of progesterone he suggests, see here.
 I have no explanation for the increase in the PSA, but will try to look into it for you.
 Take care Wray

 May 26, 2011